zopencommunity/luajitport/patches/README.md

 ## Work to be done

+- Create an assembler that will process some form of _extended_ HLASM that is easier to work with across the Linux on Z and z/OS teams.
+  Right now, this is just a simple script `bin/as` until we figure out how much we want to generate true HLASM and how much we want to generate 'gas' syntax assembler and just transform it to HLASM.
 - Create a z/OS version of the `dasm_xxx` routines in `dasm_s390x.h`.
   These routines may be able to be common with Linux on Z where it is strictly instruction-set logic, but for things like linkage conventions